All Episodes

 We just have to figure out a better way to get it across the pond so we can get it to them and do it in a way that's inexpensive.

-Otherwise, you have a hostile actor, Vladimir Putin in a hostile nation, Russia, and just look at what they did with Ukraine and Crimea, and that wouldn't make me feel good if 70% of my of the light blood of my economy was dependent on that.
+Otherwise, you have a hostile actor, Vladimir Putin, and a hostile nation, Russia, and just look at what they did with Ukraine and Crimea, and that wouldn't make me feel good if 70% of the lifeblood of my economy was dependent on that.

 But this is where the Democratic Party's going.